 Natural gas is the default choice for most San Diego homes that already have a gas meter.
 The generator ties into your existing line (often with a dedicated sub-meter connection), so there’s no tank to fill and no delivery schedule to manage.
 During most PSPS events, the gas distribution system stays operational even when the electric grid is down.
 Generac’s 18 kW and 22 kW air-cooled units are the most common natural gas installs we do in this market.

-The one caveat: during a major regional emergency — a large earthquake disrupting gas infrastructure, for example — natural gas could be interrupted.
+The one caveat: during a major regional emergency (a large earthquake disrupting gas infrastructure, for example) natural gas could be interrupted.
 It’s a low-probability scenario, but worth knowing.

 Propane makes sense when you’re outside the SoCalGas service area or on a large rural lot.
-You’ll need a tank (500–1,000 gallons is typical for a whole-house system), and consumption adds up fast — a 20 kW generator burns roughly 2–3 gallons of propane per hour at half load.
+You’ll need a tank (500–1,000 gallons is typical for a whole-house system), and consumption adds up fast.
+A 20 kW generator burns roughly 2–3 gallons of propane per hour at half load.
 A full 1,000-gallon tank gives you several days of runtime if you’re conservative.
 Kohler’s 20RESAL is a popular propane unit for properties in the back-country.

 Diesel is mostly a commercial and industrial choice.
 For residential use, diesel storage and the need to cycle fuel every 12–18 months to prevent degradation makes it impractical for most San Diego homeowners.
 We rarely recommend it for single-family installations.

 San Diego’s mild climate works in your favor here.
 Unlike cold-weather regions where diesel gels or extreme heat stresses cooling systems, our weather is relatively gentle on generator hardware year-round.
-That said, units still need adequate airflow clearance — especially during August and September when ambient temps in inland valleys can push 100°F.
+That said, units still need adequate airflow clearance, especially during August and September when ambient temps in inland valleys can push 100°F.

 Sizing: matching kW to your panel and load